 - A statement from Bishop Rickel of the Diocese of Olympia

-- A joint statement from Bishop Breidenthal of Southern Ohio and the Dean Greenwell of Christ Church Cathedral, Cincinnati
+- A joint statement from Bishop Breidenthal of the Diocese of Southern Ohio and the Dean Greenwell of Christ Church Cathedral, Cincinnati

 - A statement from Bishop Reddall in the Diocese of Arizona